HIS4230 – Introduction to International History: readings and perspectives

 A good ability to read and understand English is required for this course

 The seminar will meet 10 times for two hours at each meeting, for a total of twenty classroom hours.
-During each offering of this seminar, it will include four content-based units of four classroom hours apiece (two meetings of two hours).
 It also will include an introductory session and a midway research and writing workshop, where students and staff will work on developing appropriate research questions, research plans and writing plans.

 Access to teaching